dotansimha/graphql-code-generator/docs/templates/typescript-resolvers.md

 };
 ```

-> If you wish, refer to "Custom Context Type" section to read how to set the context type to all generated resolvers without overriding it each time.

-Also, if you wish your field-resolver to return something else, you can override it like that: `UserResolvers.IdResolver<string, MyUser, MyContext>`.
+Field resolvers can be overriden or modfied as well.
+For an instance, if we would like to override the behavior of the `id` field's resolver type, we can take advantage of its corresponding generic type like so: `UserResolvers.IdResolver<string, MyUser, MyContext>`.

 ## Custom Context Type

-If you wish to use a custom type for your GraphQL context, and you don't want to specify it each time you declare your resolvers, you can do it by creating `gql-gen.json` file, and add the following:
+If you wish to use a custom type for your GraphQL context, yet you don't want to specify it each and every time you declare your resolvers, you can do it by creating a `gql-gen.json` file with the following contents:

 ```json
 {